Stalin-alt/Summer-Analytics-2025/README.md

 # Summer-Analytics-2025

+model 1, model 2, model 3 are for final capstone project.

 In this repository I have given submissions for three different machine learning models developed as part of the Summer Analytics Capstone project.
 Each model addresses a specific problem statement and demonstrates a unique approach, using various data science and machine learning techniques.
 My goal was to showcase model development, evaluation, and deployment readiness in a reproducible and collaborative manner.

 Tech Stacks :